justAF30/Weather-Journal-App/README.md

 # Description

-This is a basic landing page project that uses HTML, CSS, and Javascript.
 This is a simple Weather Journal App that uses HTML, CSS, JavaScript, NodeJS and Express

 # To view project